 Even from almost 10,000 miles away, Ben was able to put together a plan to assure his parent’s well-being and safety.
 Here is what he did:

-- With a fulltime caregiver in place, and the GCM monitoring and managing the care situation, Ben was able to return home.
+- With a fulltime caregiver in place, and the aging life care professional monitoring and managing the care situation, Ben was able to return home.”
 He remained in contact via phone, email, and Skype.
 He spoke with his mother at least once a week.
 Admittedly, it took some time for her to adjust to the presence of the caregiver, but within a few months, they were indeed comfortable in their roles and in how they cared for Ben’s father.
 Over time, she relaxed and became very comfortable allowing the caregiver to do his work and care for her spouse.
 Later on, as her needs increased, she was very comfortable with the caregiver and willing to let him help her.

 The Savvy Internet User